phaag/nfdump/README.md

 over the network to another host.

 #### Optional binaries:

+__nfpcapd__ - pcap to netflow collector daemon
+nfpcapd listens on a network interface, or reads precollected pcap traffic and stores flow records into nfcapd comaptible files.
+It is nfcapd's companion to convert traffic directly into nfdump records.

 __sfcapd__ - sflow collector daemon
 scfapd collects sflow data and stores it into nfcapd comaptible files.